Chart Color Schemes

 St Clair has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure, major projects, and planning initiatives significantly impact an area's performance.
-AreaSearch has identified eight projects expected to affect this region.
-Notable projects include the Erskine Park Employment Area (EPEA) Expansion, M12 Motorway, Mamre Road Upgrade - M4 to Erskine Park Road (Stage 1), and Western Sydney Aerotropolis Infrastructure and Development.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified eight projects likely impacting the region.
+Key projects include the Erskine Park Employment Area Expansion, M12 Motorway, Mamre Road Upgrade - M4 to Erskine Park Road (Stage 1), and Western Sydney Aerotropolis Infrastructure Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.